Why Is A Silo Mentality Killing Your Growth Strategy?

 Conversion rate optimisation (CRO) is on a roll but is a silo mentality undermining the effectiveness of CRO?
-Companies are falling over themselves to recruit CRO specialists and yet few companies are getting the uplifts in conversion that they expected to achieve.
+Companies are falling over themselves to recruit CRO specialist.
+Yet few companies are getting the uplifts in conversion that they expected to achieve.

-The problem is that CRO is often set up as dedicated and stand-alone department which encourages a silo mentality.
-For example when I was employed in a full-time CRO role I was asked to create a testing roadmap within a couple of weeks without any budget for customer research or usability testing.
+The problem is that CRO is often set up as a stand-alone department which encourages a silo mentality.
+For example when I was in a full-time CRO role I was asked to create a testing roadmap, without any budget for customer research or usability testing.
 It was as if I was the oracle for CRO.
-However, CRO is a business strategy and not the sole responsibility of an individual department or business unit.
+However, CRO is a business strategy.
+It is not the sole responsibility of an individual department or business unit.

-This misguided approach to CRO does not lead to sustainable business growth as it tends to run out of steam once the obvious things to fix are exhausted.
-Further, CRO requires collaboration across departments to draw in a diverse range of skills and expertise.
+This approach to CRO does not lead to sustainable business growth.
+It tends to run out of steam once the obvious things to fix are exhausted.
+Furthermore, CRO requires collaboration across departments to draw in a diverse range of skills and expertise.

-Unfortunately in many organisations CRO suffers from the same silo mentality which results in slow, bureaucratic business decision making and a culture which encourages waste and strangles innovation.
+Unfortunately in many organisations CRO suffers from the same silo mentality.
+It results in slow, bureaucratic business decision making and a culture which encourages waste and strangles innovation.
 Despite a desire to improve business efficiency the basic building blocks of most organisational structures are still the traditional functional silo.

 Why does a silo mentality damage CRO?

-For CRO to deliver business growth it needs to be embedded in the culture and requires a collaborative approach to business change.
+For CRO to deliver business growth it needs to be embedded in the culture.
+It requires a collaborative approach to business change.
 For example testing needs to integrate with the product roadmap, reflect business goals and inform marketing strategy.
-Companies which operate within rigid silos find CRO fails to deliver sustainable growth because the silo mentality discourages collaboration and cultural change.
+Companies which operate within rigid silos find CRO fails to deliver sustainable growth.
+The silo mentality discourages collaboration and cultural change.

-“The great defect of scale, of course, which makes the game interesting—so that the big people don’t always win—is that as you get big, you get the bureaucracy.
+“The great defect of scale, of course, which makes the game interesting.
+The big people don’t always win, as you get big, you get the bureaucracy.
 And with the bureaucracy comes the territoriality—which is again grounded in human nature.” – Charlie Munger – Berkshire Hathaway

 A silo mentality also prevents organisations fully exploiting the collective knowledge of the customer that is held across the organisation.
 Silos make it more difficult for customer data and knowledge to be effectively shared to inform decision making that creates the most value for the customer and organisation.

-Kodak was organised into product silos and in the 1970s it controlled around 90% of the film market and 75% of the camera market.
-They invented the digital camera in 1975 but believed they were in the business of making film because their largest operational silo reinforced this perception to defend its own self-interests.
+Kodak was organised into product silos.
+In the 1970s it controlled around 90% of the film market and 75% of the camera market.
+They invented the digital camera in 1975 but were in the business of making film.
+Their largest operational silo reinforced this perception to defend its own self-interests.